tylerlaberge/Jasper/README.md

 Okay, we have succesfully written a feature.
 Lets run it.

+More information on Features can be found in the [Features](https://github.com/tylerlaberge/Jasper#features) section.

 ### Running a Feature

 Using the directory structure I showed above, my final feature.py, which I called 'addition_feature.py', looks like this.